History of coal mining: Early history

-In Roman Britain, the Romans were exploiting all major coalfields (save those of North and South Staffordshire) by the late 2nd century AD.
+In Roman Britain, the Romans were exploiting all major coalfields (save those of north Staffordshire and south Staffordshire) by the late 2nd century AD.
 While much of its use remained local, a lively trade developed along the North Sea coast supplying coal to Yorkshire and London.
 This also extended to the continental Rhineland, where bituminous coal was already used for the smelting of iron ore.
 It was used in hypocausts to heat public baths, the baths in military forts, and the villas of wealthy individuals.
 Excavation has revealed coal stores at many forts along Hadrian's Wall as well as the remains of a smelting industry at forts such as Longovicium nearby.

 After the Romans left Britain, in AD 410, there are few records of coal being used in the country until the end of the 12th century.
 One that does occur is in the Anglo-Saxon Chronicle for the year 852 when a rent including 12 loads of coal is mentioned.
 In 1183 a smith was given land for his work, and was required to "raise his own coal" Shortly after the granting of the Magna Carta, in 1215, coal began to be traded in areas of Scotland and the north-east England, where the carboniferous strata were exposed on the seashore, and thus became known as "sea coal".
 This commodity, however, was not suitable for use in the type of domestic hearths then in use and was mainly used by artisans for lime burning, metal working and smelting.
+Slowly, coal-burning fireplaces and chimneys evolved in England.
 As early as 1228, sea coal from the north-east was being taken to London.

 During the 13th century, the trading of coal increased across Britain and by the end of the century most of the coalfields in England, Scotland and Wales were being worked on a small scale.
 As the use of coal amongst the artisans became more widespread, it became clear that coal smoke was detrimental to health and the increasing pollution in London led to much unrest and agitation.
 As a result of this, a Royal proclamation was issued in 1306 prohibiting artificers of London from using sea coal in their furnaces and commanding them to return to the traditional fuels of wood and charcoal.

 Marco Polo wrote about the widespread use of coal in Yuan dynasty China in the late 13th century in The Travels of Marco Polo, remarking that coal was the primary fuel of the land and that it helped support heated baths for the citizenry beyond what wood would be able to do.